cdsittampalam/documentation/docs/Security & Cryptography.md

 The MPC (Multiparty Computation) protocol is based on MPC cryptography.
 The protocol is applied on a set of MPC nodes that work together to generate a signed public key and a public wallet address.
 Through its use of mathematics in a unique way, the MPC removes the need to sign transactions with a private key.
 Instead, the protocol uses its own aggregated signatures for the signing.
 This removal takes away the risk of private key theft.

-The MPC protocol runs when generating a Bitcoin wallet address for money coming in to the Qredo network.
+The MPC protocol runs when generating a wallet address for money coming in to the Qredo network.
 The protocol also runs when creating an address to accept the change from a settlement.
 In both cases, the transactions are signed.

 ### MPC Communication Flow